LTC Risk Identification Guide

 Early Recognition → Escalation → Stabilization

-Urinary symptoms (dysuria, frequency, retention, new incontinence) and hydration status.
+Urinary symptoms such as dysuria, frequency, retention, new incontinence, and hydration status.

-Respiratory changes (cough, O2 drop, increased work of breathing).
+Respiratory changes including cough, oxygen drop, increased work of breathing, or congestion.

-Skin integrity and wound changes (odor, drainage, erythema, warmth, swelling).
+Skin and wound changes including drainage, odor, warmth, erythema, and swelling.

-Support: Hydration and close reassessment; higher-level care transfer if instability emerges.
+Support: Hydration, close reassessment, and higher-level transfer if instability emerges.

 Litigation linkage: Infection cases often become sepsis cases.
-The pivotal question is whether early indicators were recognized and acted upon—particularly when symptoms are subtle (confusion, lethargy, appetite decline).
+The pivotal question is whether early indicators were recognized and acted upon — particularly when symptoms are subtle, such as confusion, lethargy, or appetite decline.

 Red Flags